-- Consistently Deliveriable: It must be something that you can consistently deliver on throughout your customer’s experience with your brand.
+- Consistently Deliveriable: It must be something that you can consistently deliver throughout your customer’s experience with your brand.

 - Simple & Clear: It must be clear and easy to understand by your customers.
 Don’t use jargon or lengthy sentences to explain what your value is.

-Value Proposition: Accomplish more with better notes.
+Accomplish more with better notes.
 Evernote helps you capture ideas and find them fast.

-Value proposition: Belong Everywhere.
+Belong Everywhere.
 Experience travel in an entirely new way.

 3) Brand Vision, Mission, Values, and Purpose

-Some brands like to start with the brand’s vision, mission, and purpose when it comes to creating their brand strategy.
-This works if you have a clear vision of what you want to create for your brand.
+Some brands like to start with their vision, mission statement, and what the brand stands for when it comes to creating their brand strategy.
+This works if you have a clear vision of what you want to create.

-The first step is to define your brand’s purpose.
+The first step is to define your brand’s purpose

 Your brand’s purpose is the passion behind why you created the brand in the first place.
 It’s what drives your brand to succeed.

-Ask yourself, why did you start your brand?
+Ask yourself: Why did you start your brand?

-The next step is to identify your brand’s values.
+The next step is to identify your brand’s values

 For example, Lush Cosmetics has 6 unique brand values: Freshest Ingredients, 100% Vegetarian, Ethically Buying, Handmade, Naked, Fighting Animal Testing.